Plugboard

 A plugboard or control panel (the term used depends on the application area) is an array of jacks or sockets (often called hubs) into which patch cords can be inserted to complete an electrical circuit.
 Control panels are sometimes used to direct the operation of unit record equipment, cipher machines, and early computers.
+The array of holes is often contained in a flat removable panel that can be inserted into a machine and pressed against an array of contacts.
+This allows the machine to be quickly switched between different applications.